 October 30, 2019 – Pure Home WATER today announced the immediate availability of a foot powered hand washing station.
 The station, was created by its operations team led by Michael Anyekase at its factory in Tamale.
 It is ideal for the prevention of spreading disease which can occur as a result of a person touching the water dispensing mechanism of traditional veronica buckets or other hand washing devises.
 Interested parties can contact Michael in Ghana at +234-(0)24-403-5000 or Jim Niquette at +234(0)24-365-4634 or at JNiquette@aol.com.

-August 24, 2019 – Water in Africa Through Everyday Responsiveness USA and Pure Home WATER of Ghana today officially named combined boards and officers.
-The nine member boards will serve for both organizations.
-They include Minta Afosa Aboagye, former Director of Water, Ministry of Water Resources, Works and Housing, Chairman; Edward Abrokwah, Deputy Director, Ministry of Finance; Dr. Gordon Adomdza, Associate Professor of Business Administration, Ashesi University; Dr. Edwin Ampadu, former Buruli Ulcer Program Manager, Ghana Health Service; Mary Kay Jackson, Associate Directory TMS Global and former Managing Director of Pure Home Water; Lamisi Mbillah, former 2005 Miss Ghana and 2006 Miss World Beauty with a Purpose; Susan Murcott, founder of Pure Home Water and Lecturer, Climate Change, Water and Sanitation, Massachusetts Institute of Technology, Boston, MA, USA, Vice President; Jim Niquette, former Carter Center Country Director, Atlanta, GA, USA, Secretary; and Dr. Andrew Seidu Korkor, WHO and former Guinea Worm Program Manager, Ghana Health Service.
-Adam Questad, Senior Water Resources Engineer at Geosyntec Consultants of Boston, MA, USA has also agreed to serve in an advisory role.
+August 24, 2019 – Water in Africa Through Everyday Responsiveness USA and Pure Home WATER of Ghana today officially named a combined board and officers.
+The nine member BOD will serve for both organizations.
+Board members include Minta Afosa Aboagye, Chairman and former Director of Water, Ministry of Water Resources, Works and Housing; Edward Abrokwah, Deputy Director, Ministry of Finance; Dr. Gordon Adomdza, Associate Professor of Business Administration, Ashesi University; Dr. Edwin Ampadu, former Buruli Ulcer Program Manager, Ghana Health Service; Mary Kay Jackson, Associate Directory TMS Global and former Managing Director of Pure Home Water; Lamisi Mbillah, former 2005 Miss Ghana and 2006 Miss World Beauty with a Purpose; Susan Murcott, Vice President, founder of Pure Home Water and Lecturer, Climate Change, Water and Sanitation, Massachusetts Institute of Technology, Boston, MA, USA; Jim Niquette, Secretary and former Carter Center Country Director, Atlanta, GA, USA; and Dr. Andrew Seidu Korkor, WHO and former Guinea Worm Program Manager, Ghana Health Service; Adam Questad, Senior Water Resources Engineer at Geosyntec Consultants of Boston, MA, USA has also agreed to serve in an advisory role.
 The organizations also agreed to use the name Pure Home WATER for its African operations.
+UPDATE: WATER and PHW have added Barika Poole, Executive Director of Spouts of Water, Uganda to its board.

 May 12, 2018 – The Board of Directors of Pure Home Water and Water in Africa Through Everyday Responsiveness (WATER) today announced that the organizations would merge.
 This gives Pure Home Water a USA affiliate and Water in Africa Through Everyday Responsiveness – WATER a stronger infrastructure in Ghana including a ceramic filter factory located in Tamale, Northern Region, Ghana.
 Ceramic filters are especially relevant in communities without boreholes or other alternatives for obtaining potable water.
 PHW collaborated with the Massachusetts Institute of Technology (MIT) to build its factory.
 For its part, WATER has been focusing on providing Water, Sanitation, Health and Hygiene or WASH solutions to communities and districts which have specific diseases.
 Over the years, these diseases have included guinea worm, trachoma and buruli ulcer.
 Pure Home Water was also active in these areas and was especially involved in the successful eradication of guinea worm in Ghana.
 Both organizations worked with the Carter Center and UNICEF to help successfully accomplish this.
 WATER is a registered 501C-3 tax exempt organization in the United States since 2004.